eassmus/BreakoutLang/README.md

-BreakoutLang is a simmeringly slow haskell-like (semi) lazily evaluated language.
+BreakoutLang is a "simmeringly slow"™ haskell-like (semi) lazily evaluated language.

 I am using it as an avenue to learn more about the rust type system, functional programming, concurrency, and multithreading.